PeraltaLab/IL_Wetlands/README.md

 This repository contains open-source code, data, & text files for

-For information regarding the project, please visit: (update when manuscript is published)
+For information regarding the project, please visit:
+Peralta, A.L., Muscarella, M.E. and Matthews, J.W., 2017.
+Wetland management strategies lead to tradeoffs in ecological structure and function.
+Elem Sci Anth, 5, p.74.
+DOI: http://doi.org/10.1525/elementa.253

 ## We address the following questions